cloudnative-pg/cloudnative-pg/docs/src/backup.md

     cases - while it is extremely rare to schedule backups more frequently than once a day.

-You can choose whether to schedule a backup from a defined object store or a volume snapshot via the `.spec.method` attribute, by default set to `barmanObjectStore`.
+You can choose whether to schedule a backup on a defined object store or a volume snapshot via the `.spec.method` attribute, by default set to `barmanObjectStore`.
 If you have properly defined [volume snapshots](backup_volumesnapshot.md#how-to-configure-volume-snapshot-backups)